 As of late June 2021, the Ask Dr. Math archives can be found at https://www.nctm.org/archives/dr.math/, which requires a free NCTM account.
 (If you are not a teacher, just pretend you are when you create the account.)

-Until we change links on our site to the new locations, you can manually change an address like
+Links on our site have now been updated to point to the new locations, though the original addresses are often shown.
+If we missed any, you can manually change an address like

 http://mathforum.org/library/drmath/view/59206.html